micyongda/data-engineering-study-guide/python-questions.md

 8. What is PYTHON PATH?

 9. What are python modules?
+Name some commonly used built-in modules in python?

 10. What are local variables and global variables in Python?